 In short, concrete roads are a better long-term investment.

-What About Concrete Testing?
+What About Testing for Monitoring Concrete Pavement Strength?

 One thing traditionally seen as an obstacle to the use of concrete is the need for concrete cylinder testing.
 This requires samples of various mix designs to be cured and tested for compressive strength, as outlined by ASTM C39 and AASHTO T 22 Standard Method of Test for Compressive Strength of Cylindrical Concrete Specimens.